Ayesha Takia

-Ayesha Takia Azmi (née Takia; born 10 April 1986), is an Indian actress and former model who worked predominantly in Hindi films.
-Takia made her debut in 2004 with the action thriller Taarzan: The Wonder Car for which she won the Filmfare Best Debut Award and IIFA Award Star Debut of the Year Female.
-She then subsequently appeared in several successful films including Socha Na Tha (2005), Salaam-E-Ishq (2007), Wanted (2009), and Paathshaala (2010).
-She is the recipient of the Bengal Film Journalists' Association awards and Screen Awards.
+Ayesha Takia Azmi (née Takia; born 10 April 1986) is an Indian former actress who worked predominantly in Hindi films.
+She began her career working in advertisements and music videos, and made her film debut in 2004 with the action thriller Taarzan: The Wonder Car, which won her the Filmfare Award for Best Female Debut.

-Takia was first recognized as a model when she performed in Falguni Pathak's music video Meri Chunar Udd Udd Jaye at the age of fourteen in 2000.
-Since then, she had appeared in music videos, television commercials, fashion shows, and on magazine covers.
-Takia made her debut in South Indian cinema in the Telugu-language action heist Super (2005), for which she won the Screen Award for Best Actress (Critics).
-She subsequently appeared in financially unsuccessful films including Shaadi Se Pehle (2006), Cash (2007), De Taali (2008) and 8 x 10 Tasveer (2009).
-The 2006 drama Dor, marked a turning point in her career winning her several awards nomination including Screen Award for Best Actress (Critics), Zee Cine Award – Critics' Choice Best Actress, Bengal Film Journalists' Association - Best Actress Award and Stardust Best Supporting Actress Award.
+Takia subsequently played the leading lady in such films as Super (2005) Socha Na Tha (2005), Salaam-e-Ishq (2007), and Wanted (2009), which is her highest grossing release.
+Takia made her debut in Telugu cinema with the film Super (2005), a commercial success.
+She also received praise for playing the lead role in the drama Dor (2006), which won her the Screen Award for Best Actress (Critics).
+This was followed by a series of poorly received films including Kya Love Story Hai (2007), No Smoking (2007), 8 x 10 Tasveer (2009), and Paathshaala (2010).
+Following her appearance in Mod (2011), she quit acting.

-In addition to acting, Takia supports wildlife protection, and has been featured as a talent judge on the musical-reality show Sur Kshetra.
+In her personal life, Takia supports wildlife protection, and has participated in social initiatives and animal welfare causes.
+She has been featured as a talent anchor on the musical-reality show Sur Kshetra (2012).
 She is married to Farhan Azmi, with whom she has a son born in 2013.

 Early life and background

-Takia was born in Bombay on 10 April 1986, to Nishit Takia, a Gujarati Hindu, and Faridah Takia, a Maharashtrian and half- Caucasian British.
+Takia was born in Mumbai on 10 April 1986, and was brought up in a mixed cultural environment, as her father is of Gujarati descent and her mother is of Anglo-Indian descent.
+Takia's father, Nishit Takia, is a restaurateur, and her mother, Faridah Takia, has mixed British and Marathi ancestry.
 She has a younger sister Natasha.
 She studied at St Anthony's Girls High School, Chembur.

 Career

-Modelling career and debut (2000-2005)
+Modelling career and debut (2000–2005)

-Before starting her career as an actor, Takia appeared in several commercials.
-She started her career as a model when she was thirteen, appearing in the I am a Complan Boy!
+Before beginning her career in film, Takia appeared in commercials.
+She started her career as a model when she was fifteen, appearing in the I am a Complan Boy!
 I'm a Complan Girl! campaign along with Shahid Kapoor.
-Her first public appearance was in the music video for Falguni Pathak's song Meri Chunar Udd Udd Jaye.
-Later, she appeared in the music video Shake It Daddy, a remix of song Nahin Nahin Abhi Nahin along with actor Keith Sequeira.
-Both the songs were directed by Vinay Sapru and Radhika Rao, which brought her to the attention of Bollywood, and a few films offer followed.
+Her first public appearance was in the music video for Falguni Pathak's song "Meri Chunar Udd Udd Jaye".
+Later, she appeared in the music video of "Shake It Daddy", a remix of the song "Nahin Nahin Abhi Nahin" along with actor Keith Sequeira.
+Both the songs were directed by Vinay Sapru and Radhika Rao, which brought her to the attention of Bollywood, leading to film offers.